How it works

 Start easy

-Begin with difficulty 1 pieces.
+Begin with Grade 1 or pre-grade pieces.
 Build confidence before moving up.

 Read ahead